dledob/drones/README.md

 7. api/drones/{droneId}/loaded-medications (GET)

 Only for the cases of (1) and (2) it is necessary to authenticate and obtain the **Bearer** token.
 The administrator user is *admin@drugdelivery.com* and the password is *Pa$W0rd*.
+The periodic task runs every 30 seconds using a custom attribute defined in *DrugDelivery.Infrastructure.Jobs.CronScheduleAttribute.cs*

 # Build and Run
 Open a command prompt in the solution folder and execute the following command